 When you have a dog with behavior issues, it can be frustrating.
 Going for a nice walk can quickly turn into a variety of negative behaviors from your dog, causing you to struggle to keep him under control.
 Nobody has fun on the walk then – not your dog, and certainly not you.

-And while it can be embarrassing to keep telling your dog “no” and trying to get him to heel at yoru command and not go running off into the road or the woods, the last thing you should worry about is what other people are thinking about how you are handling your dog.
-If you are actively working to control your dog so that he, you, and everyone around you is safe, then that’s all that matters.
+And while it can be embarrassing to keep telling your dog “no” and trying to get him to heel at your command and not go running off into the road or the woods, the last thing you should worry about is what other people are thinking about how you are handling your dog.
+If you are actively working to control your dog so that he, you, and everyone around you, is safe then that’s all that matters.
 As long as you’re not resorting to abusive tactics or being too disruptive by yelling and screaming at your dog, it’s nobody’s business but your own.

 How can I tell if it’s real aggression?

 A dog that is actually aggressive will give off clear signals.
 His posture and vocalizations are the most obvious signs that the dog is being aggressive at that moment, regardless of the cause.
 It may be that the dog is defending its territory, or asserting its own dominance.
 It may be in physical pain, or it may be ill.
 Regardless, if you see a dog like this roaming around, it’s best to call your local animal control or law enforcement.
 Don’t attempt to engage an aggressive, unfamiliar, roaming dog.

 If you own an aggressive dog, or your dog has a bite history, there are tools and training methods available to help you avoid any more issues.
 But an aggressive dog is going to require much more time and more intensive training.
 In this case, I would recommend hiring a trainer who specializes in aggression and behavior modification, rather than trying to tackle the problem yourself.
 Continuing to follow up with the trainer and following through with training and the trainer’s recommendations are most crucial to the dog’s safety, and you and your family’s safety as well.